LLNL/units/README.md

 -   [mpusz/units](https://github.com/mpusz/units) -A compile-time enabled Modern C++ library that provides compile-time dimensional analysis and unit/quantity manipulation.

--   [bernedom/SI](https://github.com/bernedom/SI) - A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units)
+-   [bernedom/SI](https://github.com/bernedom/SI) - A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units

 These libraries will work well if the number of units being dealt with is known at compile time.
 Many also produce zero overhead operations and checking.
 Therefore in situations where this is possible other libraries are a preferred alternative.

-### Reasons to choose the units library vs. another option
+### Reasons to choose this units library vs. another option
 1. Conversions to and from regular strings are required
 2. The number of units in use is large
 3. A specific single unit or measurement type is required to handle many different kinds of units or measurements